-How Turkey’s President is Maintaining Power Through the Syrian Refugee Crisis
+How Turkey’s President Is Maintaining Power Through the Syrian Refugee Crisis

 Syrian refugees cross over the border from Syria to Turkey as a result of the Syrian civil war.
 Individuals and families enter Turkey empty handed, seeking safety from ongoing warfare.
 (Getty Images/Bulent Kilic)